Overview

 Before your radiotherapy starts, you’ll have a CT scan to help plan your radiotherapy treatment.

 A CT scan uses X-rays to give a detailed image of the inside of your body.
-It is much more detailed than an X-ray, and generates 3D images.
+It's much more detailed than an X-ray, and generates 3D images.

 Before the CT scan

 If you're between the ages of 12 and 55, we'll ask if you’re pregnant.
-If there is a chance you could be pregnant, you will need to tell your radiographer.
-This is because we may not be able to do the CT scan if you are pregnant.
+If there is a chance you could be pregnant, you'll need to tell the radiographer.
+This is because we might not be able to do the CT scan if you're pregnant.

-We will give you a dressing gown for your CT planning scan.
-We will also give you one for your treatment appointments, or you may prefer to bring your own.
+We'll give you a gown to wear for your CT planning scan.
+We'll also give you one for your treatment appointments.

 Giving your permission (consent)